indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 * controversial topic, I'm sure there's many who use field injection and are quite OK with it
 * as I understand, this can create a never ending discussion/argument/flame war (has created)
-* major influencers in the industry (e.g. Spring team) are moving towards discouraging field injection

 ## What's wrong with field injection?